CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md

 {:toc}
 </details>

+# 00. Create a Feature Branch

+You're about to start a new feature!
+Over the next 3 chapters, you will be implementing a `Die Roller Scene`.
+Before beginning, you should create a feature branch named `{username}/die-roller-scene`.

+{% include GitHub/NewBranch.md branch_name="username/die-roller-scene" %}

 # 01. Create a Scene

 A **Scene** in Unity is where you work with part of a game or application.
 In